lars1050/csc321-s25/12_python_classes/README.md

 There is a subgroup assignment12 in which to place your work.

-Please make sure your collaborators.py file is correct.
+Please make sure your collaborators.txt file is correct.

 Here are some resources to look at about Python classes.